ckrac/aws-sa-associate-saac03/0800-VIRTUAL_PRIVATE_CLOUD(VPC)/notes.md

 - VPC `Base IP +2` Address e.g. if VPC is 10.0.0.0, then the DNS IP will be 10.0.0.2
 - **enableDnsHostnames** - gives instances DNS Names (indicates whether instances with public IP addresses in a VPC are given public DNS host names)
 - **enableDnsSupport** - enables DNS resolution in VPC (indicates if DNS is enabled or enabled)

+### VPC Subnets

+- subnets are what services run from inside VPCs and they're how you add structure, functionality, and resilience to VPCs